bnb-chain/greenfield-storage-provider/docs/workflow/01-get_approval.md

 ```
 * The SP receives the CreateBucket/CreateObject/ReplicateObjectData GetApproval request.
-  * If refuse to serve(the default policy is to serve, each SP can customize its own strategy), the SP returns a refused response and reason.
-  * If willing to serve, the SP add the expired-height/expired-time  field to the Approval field and sign it, and returns.
+  * If the SP is willing to serve the request, it fills the expired-height and expired-time fields of the message and sign it, then responses to the originator; otherwise it refuses with a message response.

 ## Signer
-* Receives the CreateBucket/PutObject/ReplicateObjectData message, sign it by using the approval private key and response to the Gateway service.
+* Receives the CreateBucket/PutObject/ReplicateObjectData message, sign it with the SP's private key and response to the Gateway service.